litecanvas/utils/src/camera/README.md

 ### getWorldPoint(x: number, y: number, output?: {x: number, y: number}): {x: number, y: number}

-This method is used to convert a point (X, Y) if the camera is moved, rotated or zoomed.
+This method is used to convert a camera point (X, Y) to world point.

 ```
+// convert a mouse/touch to world position
 function tapped(x, y) {
   const fixedTap = camera.getWorldPoint(x, y)
 }
 ```

+### getCameraPoint(x: number, y: number, output?: {x: number, y: number}): {x: number, y: number}

+This method is used to convert a world point (X, Y) to camera point.

+### getBounds(): number[]

+Returns an array containing the position-X, position-Y, the width, and the height of the camera.
+Useful to see if an object is visible on the screen.